North Carolina

 • Prior Year Public School Requirement: Conditional

-• Testing Mandates: National
+• Testing Mandates: Nationally-Norm Referenced Test

 • Enrollment Cap: None

-• Account Cap:$9,000 ($17,000 for students with certain disabilities).
+• Account Cap: $9,000 ($17,000 for students with certain disabilities).

 • Release the school district from all obligations to educate the student